shreya25bcy10227-byte/personal-finance-tracker/README.md

 Run the main program to start managing your finances:

-text
 python main.py

-Typical operations available in the program:
+<ins>Typical operations available in the program:

 Add income amounts.